 Grandstream Headset Compatibility Reference Guide

-TECH TIP: Adapter/Extension cable 85638-01 is required for EHS functionality.
+NOTE 1: Adapter/Extension cable 85638-01 is required for the A10 cable or EHS functionality.
 Older CS models can ONLY use the handset lifter.

 To have a corded commercial-grade Grandstream headset solution you will need two items; the headset and either an amplifier or a direct-connect cable.
 Headsets, amplifiers and direct connect cables all join together by using a quick-disconnect connection.